 http://www.ito-ya.co.jp/

 Itoya is a large stationery and art supply shop.
-Romeo pens are the Itoya brand.
-They also have special editions for them only.
+Romeo is the Itoya brand for pens.
+Taccia Pens, made by Itoya, are also available here.
+They also have special editions for them alone.
 Technical service available.

 2-7-5 Ginza